vimaec/ara3d-dev/dotnet/Math3D/README.md

 ## What Structs are Provided

-The following is a list of data structure that are provide by Ara3D.Math
+The following is a list of data structures that are provide by Ara3D.Math

 	* Ara3D.Vector2
 	* Ara3D.Vector3